jbr/rustdoc-mcp/README.md

-  set-working-directory  Set the working context path for a session get-item               Get detailed information about a specific item or list items in a module/crate list-crates            List available crates in the workspace, including dependencies
+  set-working-directory  Set the working context path for a session get-item               Get detailed information about a specific item or list items in a module/crate list-crates            List available crates in the workspace, including dependencies search                 Search for items within a specific crate
 ```

 ## Installation